Plan Bay Area 2040 Draft Plan

 Housing affordability has significantly worsened over time.
 Home prices are at record levels in some counties and near record levels in the rest.
-Rent payments have nearly doubled in real dollars since the 1970s.
-While median wages are near the top nationally, the Bay Area has by far the highest median home sale prices of any major metro region in the country as shown in Figure 1.3.
+Rent payments have almost doubled in real dollars since the 1970s.
+While median wages are close to the top nationally, the Bay Area has by far the highest median home sale prices of any major metro region in the country, as shown in Figure 1.3.
 The region is now also home to three of the five most expensive rental markets in the nation, according to Zillow.

 The prospects and benefits of home ownership are simply out of reach for many Bay Area households.
 Amid the affluence and new wealth generated in the post-recession era, approximately 24 percent of the Bay Area’s population lives below 200 percent of the federal poverty level, and the vast majority of households with annual incomes below $50,000 experience an excessive housing cost burden, as shown in Figure 1.4.

 While the cost of housing has increased significantly for both owner and renter households, renters are also at higher risk for displacement during periods of growth and expansion.
 Currently there are hundreds of thousands of lower-income households at risk of displacement in the Bay Area, with the majority of them living in San Francisco, Santa Clara and Alameda counties.